ENCCS/performance-programming/content/compilers.rst

 High level optimization
 =======================

-This are includes a lot of different techniques that are roughly concerned with
+This includes a lot of different techniques that are roughly concerned with

 - not doing things,